 But what does Satan gain from killing the unborn?
 If you’re Christian, you probably believe that dead babies get a free ticket to heaven, so killing them just means Satan loses his chance to steal their soul.
-What’s the point of sending them straight to God?
-Unless — perish the thought — all these children are actually sent to hell; perhaps due to some theological condition that hasn’t been met.
+What’s the point of sending them straight to heaven?
+Unless — perish the thought — all these children are actually sent to hell.

-So unless unborn children go to hell, neither God nor Satan seem to really benefit from a miscarriage.
+So unless unborn children go to hell, neither God nor Satan seem to benefit from killing them.
 It’s a lose/lose!
 If neither benefit, why allow it to happen?

 The only other person who might somehow benefit is the parent(s).
-But some women don’t even realize they’re pregnant when they miscarry, so how do they benefit?
+But some women don’t even realize they were pregnant, so how do they benefit?
 And for most parents, it’s just an annoying speed bump on the way to having other children.

 Is God sparing us from something worse?

 Another defense is to reason that maybe God is being merciful by not allowing a defective baby to continue.
 But if God’s forming it, why is it defective?
-And if He is all-knowing, why would He bother forming a baby He knows won’t survive?
+And if He is all-knowing, why bother to form a baby you know you’re going to toss out?
 (Does He even bother to give it a soul, because that seems a bit wasteful.)
 And why do so many other defective babies make it to term before dying?
 Why didn’t God show them mercy?

 Or perhaps miscarriages are God’s way of telling us we’re not yet ready for a child.
 But again, why allow them to be conceived at all?
 I have a cousin who seems to lose every other child, but God isn’t preventing her from having children, just every other child.
 Is He telling her she’s only ready for every other child??

 Or maybe it’s God’s way of saying, “Abortion is okay!
 Really, look at me, I throw away tons of these things.
-Kill as many as you want, I’ll just make more!”
+Kill as many as you want, you can just make more!”